Energy Recap: Your Thoughts On The Slowdown In Rooftop Solar

 Welcome to the latest edition of the Energy Recap.
 This week, we wanted to get your take on the fight that has broken out over the spread of rooftop solar power.
 As recently reported by The New York Times and Business Insider, "several large U.S. utility companies have been working with state politicians nationwide to reverse economic incentives for homeowners to install solar panels."
-One of the main complaints of these utilities is something called net metering, which "forces utility companies to buy surplus electricity from rooftop solar owners at the retail price."
+One of the main complaints of these utilities is something called net metering which "forces utility companies to buy surplus electricity from rooftop solar owners at the retail price."

 Energy Articles of Note